 - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Like Product as crepe paper, coextensive with Commerce's scope. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited first five-year review determination, the Commission defined the Domestic Industry as all domestic producers (whether integrated or converters) of crepe paper.
+In its original determination and its full first five-year review determination, the Commission found one Domestic Like Product to include pure and alloy magnesium, primary and secondary magnesium, and ingot (cast) and granular magnesium.
+Certain Commissioners defined the Domestic Like Product differently in the original determination. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination, the Commission found one Domestic Industry consisting of all producers of the Domestic Like Product, including grinders that produce granular magnesium and die casters that recycle magnesium scrap.
+Certain Commissioners defined the Domestic Industry differently.
+In its full first five-year review determination, the Commission found one Domestic Industry composed of the domestic producers of pure and alloy magnesium, including primary and secondary magnesium, and magnesium in ingot and granular form.